eProsima/AML-IP/amlip_demo_nodes/README.md

 ### Main Node

 This is a **Python** application that sends jobs in the format of strings.
-From each string given it creates a job and send it with a configurable time elapsed between job sends.
+From each string given it creates a job and sends it with a configurable time elapsed between job sends.
 For each solution received, it prints the solution.
-It waits until all jobs have been answered.
+It waits until all jobs have been answered, or `SIGINT / C^ / Ctrl+C` is received.

 Its implementation can be seen in [main_node.py](main_node.py) file.

 In order to introduce strings to be sent as jobs, add them as executable inputs.